rudderlabs/typewriter/README.md

 # Just run `npx rudder-typer` to re-generate a client with the latest versions of these events.

 scripts:
-  # You can supply a RudderStack API token using a `script.token` command.
+  # You can supply a RudderStack API token using a `scripts.token` command.
 The output of `script.token` command should be a valid RudderStack API token.
   token: source .env; echo $RUDDERTYPER_TOKEN
-  # You can supply email address linked to your workspace using a `script.email` command.The output of `script.email` command should be an email address registered with your workspace.
+  # You can supply email address linked to your workspace using a `scripts.email` command.The output of `script.email` command should be an email address registered with your workspace.
-  email: source .env: echo $EMAIL
+  email: source .env; echo $EMAIL
-  # You can format any of RudderTyper's auto-generated files using a `script.after` command.
+  # You can format any of RudderTyper's auto-generated files using a `scripts.after` command.
   # See `Formatting Generated Files` below.
   after: ./node_modules/.bin/prettier --write analytics/plan.json

 client:
-  # Which RudderStack SDK you are generating for.
+  # Which RudderStack SDK you are generating for
   # Valid values: analytics.js, analytics-node, analytics-ios, analytics-android.
-  sdk: analytics-node
+  sdk: analytics.js
   # The target language for your RudderTyper client.
-  # Valid values: javascript, java, objective-c, swift.
+  # Valid values: javascript, typescript, objective-c, swift, java.
-  language: javascript
+  language: typescript
-  # Javascript Transpilation Settings
+  # JavaScript Transpilation Settings
   # Valid values: 'ES3','ES5','ES2015','ES2016','ES2017','ES2018','ES2019','ESNext','Latest'
-  scriptTarget: 'ES6'
+  scriptTarget: "ES5"
   # Valid values: 'CommonJS','AMD','UMD','System','ES2015','ESNext'
-  moduleTarget: 'ESNext'
+  moduleTarget: "ESNext"

 trackingPlans:
   # The RudderStack Tracking Plan that you are generating a client for.